William Horace Temple: Political career

-He continued to hound Drew after being elected.
+After being elected, Temple continued to hound Drew.
 In the fall of 1948, Drew become the leader of the federal Progressive Conservatives.
-He needed a seat in the federal parliament and contested a by-election in the Ottawa-area electoral district of Carleton in order to win a seat in the House of Commons.
-The federal Co-operative Commonwealth Federation (CCF) was determined to defeat him, so they ran Eugene Forsey as their candidate.
+He needed a seat in the federal parliament and contested a by-election in the Ottawa-area electoral district of Carleton to win a seat in the House of Commons.
+The federal Co-operative Commonwealth Federation (CCF) was determined to defeat him and so it ran Eugene Forsey as its candidate.
 Temple was brought up from Toronto to appear at a political meeting in Richmond, Ontario's Town Hall, where Forsey and Drew were speaking.
 He accused the Tory leader of being "a tool of the liquor interests" and also made suggestions about Drew's sobriety.
-Throughout the evening Drew grew more red-faced and explosive, every time Temple spoke.
+Throughout the evening, Drew grew more red-faced and explosive every time Temple spoke.
 Finally, after Drew misheard Temple calling him dishonest, the two men were restrained before they could come to physical blows with each other.
 A riot was barely averted, and the meeting had to be terminated.
-However, on 20 December 1948 Drew soundly defeated Forsey, and went on to sit in Parliament.
+However, on 20 December 1948, Drew soundly defeated Forsey and went on to sit in Parliament.

 As a Member of Provincial Parliament (MPP), Temple fought for temperance and for housing for World War II veterans.
-He was elected CCF Caucus chairman shortly after he defeated Premier Drew.
+He was elected CCF Caucus chairman shortly after he had defeated Drew.
 His temperance crusades in the legislature put him at odds with the party establishment, including national secretary, David Lewis.
 The following year, he was not re-elected Caucus Chairman.
 Temple remained in the Ontario legislature until his defeat in the 1951 election.
 After his defeat, he returned to the clothing import business until his retirement in the late 1960s.